machal/cssmine-content/flexbox-prohlizece.md

 ### Three Types of Syntax in Modern Browsers

-A well-configured Autoprefixer which we mentioned at the begginning of this e-book, will definitely guarantee full modern browser compatibility.
+A well-configured Autoprefixer which we mentioned at the beginning of this e-book, will definitely guarantee full modern browser compatibility.
 So read on if you are into details.

-There are three types of flexbox syntax in modern broswers.
+There are three types of flexbox syntax in modern browsers.

 -   **New syntax.** `display: flex` and other properties shown in the e-book.
 It is supported by the latest versions of all browsers, including IE11 and